Zymbit-Docs/zymdocsy/content/_index.md

 -----

-Welcome to Zymbit's Documentation Site.
-Here, you will find all the resources you need to learn about and to use Zymbit's embedded security modules.
+Welcome to Zymbit’s Documentation Site.
+Here, you will find all the resources you need to learn about and to use all Zymbit products.

-At Zymbit, we design and build specialized products that protect digital assets in vulnerable IoT and edge devices.
-Our embedded security modules are easy to integrate and tough to infiltrate, giving developers the freedom to innovate, securely.